Coming Soon to AppExchange — 2026

 FieldTypePurpose

-Date__cDateStores the selected date
+Date__cDateStores the selected date (or start date of a range)

 Trip__cLookupLinks back to the parent record